katerlloyd/data_structures_tutorial/3-trees.md

 ## Problem to Solve

-Our boss has now requested that we return the "ashtar" and remove it from the system (tree) since the precautions were apparently not worth the risk.
-He would also like for us to add the capability to reverse alphabetical order that the species are displayed in the system in case it is needed later.
+Our boss has now requested that we add the capability to reverse alphabetical order that the species are displayed in the system in case it is needed later.
+He would also like for us to add the ability to check the height of the tree to make sure that it is balanced.

 Look here at the [starting code](https://github.com/katereclark/data_structures_tutorial/blob/main/alien_tree.py) to begin your catalog, or you can copy and paste the code below.
 Once you are ready, you can check the answer here in the [solution code](https://github.com/katereclark/data_structures_tutorial/blob/main/alien_tree_solution.py).